 Showcase your signature style and skills in everything you do to attract your ideal client, if you specialise in creating incredible spaces for kids, then your Instagram should be filled with these spaces and happy kids.
 If you focus on beach houses then they should be front and centre on your website and portfolio.

 Consistency in your messaging across your website copy, imagery, social media, and any other marketing material you use is absolutely crucial to define your brand, your unique offering and speciality.

 If 2020 taught us anything it was that you need to be able to adapt.
 Something I noticed early on was that designers offering online interior design services were thriving in the difficult times that the pandemic created.

-I see this trend continuing and whilst there will always be a place for in-person design services once the pandemic ends, the ability to offer services virtually will remain extremely popular.
+I see this trend continuing and whilst there will always be a place for in-person interior design services once the pandemic ends, the ability to offer services virtually will remain extremely popular.

-You will need to tweak your processes and offer to offer this service, for example, you’ll need to set up an online consultation using tools like Zoom instead of visiting in person, as well as potentially changing how you share your finished work to the client.
+You will need to tweak your processes and offering to offer this service, for example, you’ll need to set up an online consultation using tools like Zoom instead of visiting in person, as well as potentially changing how you share your finished work to the client.

 You’ll also need to teach your clients to send you good photos of the space to help you do your job more effectively.

 When offering online interior design services, it’s best to group your offering into specific packages that make it easier for potential clients to see what they get.

 It’s a very different process for prospective clients looking for online interior design services so you need to make it super clear.

 This presents a great opportunity for a pricing technique called anchoring.
 Which is where you present multiple pricing options at different price points which you can use to persuade more potential clients to sign up.